williampearl/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Created by William Pearl
+### By William Pearl
-5/18/17
+### Created 5/18/17
-AP Computer Science project
+Made for my APCS end of the year project.
+I'm still updating it and adding graphics.